gpoppino/suse-docs/kvm/README.md

 On the AMD64/Intel 64 architecture, you can test whether your CPU supports hardware virtualization with the following command: `egrep '(vmx|svm)' /proc/cpuinfo`

 ## Libvirt Support

+libvirt is a library that provides a common API for managing popular virtualization solutions, among them KVM, LXC, and Xen.
+The library provides a normalized management API for these virtualization solutions, allowing a stable, cross-hypervisor interface for higher-level management tools.
+The library also provides APIs for management of virtual networks and storage on the VM Host Server.
+The configuration of each VM Guest is stored in an XML file.

+With libvirt you can also manage your VM Guests remotely.
+It supports TLS encryption, x509 certificates and authentication with SASL.
+This enables managing VM Host Servers centrally from a single workstation, alleviating the need to access each VM Host Server individually.

 ![Libvirt](libvirt_support.svg)